dgrantpete/DySWAPS/README.md

     }
     ```

-* `LetterInfo`: A simple immutable `dataclass` which holds information about a letter in the Wordle puzzle.
+* `LetterInfo`: An immutable `dataclass` which holds information about a letter in the Wordle puzzle.
 The `letter` attribute is a single character string, and the `feedback` attribute is a `Feedback` object.

     ```python
     from dyswaps import LetterInfo